huggingface/transformers/examples/pytorch/speech-recognition/README.md

 ---
 **NOTE**

+It is currently not recommended to make use of `--preprocessing_num_workers`.
-If you wish to use multi-processing for data preprocessing by setting `--preprocessing_num_workers` > 1, please make sure to set the environment variable `OMP_NUM_THREADS` to 1 as follows:
+If however, you wish to use multi-processing for data preprocessing by setting `--preprocessing_num_workers` > 1, please make sure to set the environment variable `OMP_NUM_THREADS` to 1 as follows:

 ```bash